 William C. Head is also co-author of The Georgia DUI Trial Practice Manual, which he originally self-published as the sole author in 1995.
 Today, publishing rights have been transferred to Thomson-Reuters, the world’s largest legal book publisher.

-Because many accused citizens doubt that they can win their DUI case, our lawyers in Atlanta offer a FREE lawyer consultation.
+Because many accused citizens doubt that they can win their DUI case, our lawyers in Atlanta offer a FREE lawyer consultation for DUI consequences discussions.
 This preview of the good points and bad points of your case usually shows you what our expert DUI lawyers see that you may not have noticed.